marbsydo/HereBeDragonsTheCardGame/README.md

 # Here be Dragons: The Card Game

 Here be Dragons is an exploration based card game where you sail uncharted oceans, loot treasure, play cartographer, and battle fierce dragons!
-It is designed for 2-4 players, and can be played with a regular set of playing cards.
+It is designed for 2-4 players.

 You can [read the instructions here](game/instructions.md).